5 Very Practical Ways To Boost Your Emotional Intelligence, According To Psychologists

 Emotional intelligence is a popular term that's often thrown around in conversations dealing with effective communication and fostering long-lasting, healthy relationships.
 However, developing a robust amount of emotional intelligence (sometimes called EQ, or emotional quotient) could present as overwhelming, especially if you're not sure where to start or what the term actually means.

-Essentially, EQ is homing in on your ability to become aware of and regulate your own emotions while also empathetically being aware of the emotions and reactions of those around you.
+Essentially, EQ is honing in on your ability to become aware of and regulate your own emotions while also empathetically being aware of the emotions and reactions of those around you.
 As you become more and more emotionally intelligent, you're enabled to govern your relationship with yourself and others more efficaciously, even in the face of conflict.

 Propitiously, there are practical ways you can start boosting your EQ today and, in turn, grow your self-awareness and improve your relationship with both yourself and others.
 Below, five psychologists reveal their go-to methods for pragmatically heightening your EQ: